 Street art is everywhere in Brooklyn and in Manhattan too.
-But to make sure we saw some of the best we decided to take part in the Brooklyn Unplugged Grafitti and Street Art Walking Tour in Brooklyn.
-This experience was gifted to me by icelolly.com and it was a great way to learn more about the Bushwick Collective and the artists that contribute to it every year.
+But to make sure we saw some of the best we decided to take part in a Grafitti and Street Art Walking Tour in Brooklyn.
+This tour was run by Brooklyn Unplugged and was gifted to me by icelolly.com.
+It was a great way to learn more about the Bushwick Collective and the artists that contribute to it every year.

 What is the Bushwick Collective?

 The Bushwick Collective was set up by a man called Joseph Ficalora back in 2012.
-Joseph’s aim for the collective was to provide a space for artists to both beautify the local area, whilst also being personally therapeutic too, as he has just lost his mother and found huge comfort in art.
-The murals in Bushwick are only temporary and are replaced every 12 months, so if you’ve not seen these pieces on a past trip or a future one, that will be why.
+Joseph’s aim for the collective was to provide a space for artists to both beautify the local area.
+After the loss of his mum, he found great comfort in art and found the project therapeutic too.
+The murals in Bushwick are only temporary and are replaced every 12 months.
+So if you’ve not seen these pieces on a past trip or a future one, that will be why.

 What did we see?

-In simple terms, we saw a lot.
-So I’ve picked some of my favourite pieces from both new and familiar artists to share with you.
+We saw a lot on our graffiti & street art walking tour in Brooklyn. ‘ve picked some of my favourite pieces from both new and familiar artists to share with you.
 After a quick tea stop at the Wyckoff-Starr the tour began, across the road, with a brief history of the Bushwick Collective.

-One of the first pieces we were shown were these cat sculptures by New York artist Strayones.
+These cat sculptures by New York artist Strayones were the first pieces we were shown on the tour.
 These life-sized steel wire cats were made to interact, in an organic way, with the urban environment.
 You’ll find them chasing mice, climbing or interacting with other cats too.
-As with any outside art the sculptures do become damaged and weathered by the elements, so you may notice colour differences between the newer and older cats.
-They’re quiet hard to spot in places but do keep your eyes peeled when walking around the area.
+As with any outside art, the sculptures do become damaged and weathered by the elements.
+So you may notice colour differences between the newer and older cats.
+They’re quite hard to spot in places but do keep your eyes peeled when walking around the area.

 As soon as I saw the above piece of work I instantly recognised it as a Louis Masai piece.
 I’ve seen a number of his pieces of work scattered around London and also Taunton (Somerset) and once you know his patchwork style of street art it’s easy to spot another piece of his work, whatever part of the world you’re in.